 The School Principal:

 Principal’s workdays always seem to be a whirlwind of activity.
 Some decisions are made instantaneously, while others require time to explore context and perspectives.
 What holds these decisions together are transparency and consistency.
 Of course, a principal’s decisions will never satisfy everyone.
 Still, the community will find trust in leadership when done with objectivity and within an equitable context.

 This position would not have been on this list a few years ago.
 Yet, it is now an indispensable role often part of public school leadership and decision-making.
 Questions and issues regarding inclusivity in curriculum, student access to opportunities, empathy, and general health of communication about and knowledge of these topics, are areas that schools will wrestle with within the foreseeable future.

 COVID 19 thrust teaching and learning into the digital universe.
 Therefore, any claims of a “return to normal” will include a technological footprint that will only increase over time.
 In turn, decisions about security and use and informing the public about this new way of learning are essential.
 Moreover, there will be significant overlap with the topic above, Equity and Cultural Responsiveness, regarding the resources and experiences teachers provide students.

 As you approach the county or district:

-It will be important to know what voices are saying what.
-Each of the leadership offices or roles above are guides, to some extent, by voices external to their system.
+It will be essential to know what voices are saying what.
+Each of the leadership offices or roles above is guides, to some extent, by voices external to their system.
 As you look for community pages and posts on social media, community blogs, and union and parent organizations ’updates for insights into their needs and wants, strategize how you can be a solution.
 Then connect with district leadership with the mindset of a partner.
 Your empathy will be welcomed as an ally.